Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of the dishes that I can’t wait to eat whenever we’re traveling to Germany.

 - Poke the skin of the pork knuckle a dozen times with a sharp knife.
 Rub salt and pepper into the skin.

-- Cut an onion into chunks and put them into a roasting dish.
+- Cut the potato and onion into chunks and put them into a roasting dish.
 Place the pork knuckle with skin side up on top of the vegetables.

 - Put the roasting dish in the oven and cook at 325F for 4 hours.
-You’ll know it’s ready when the meat can easily be separated.
+You’ll know it’s ready when the meat can easily be separated from the bone.

 - To crisp up the skin, turn the oven to broil and place the roasting pan within 1 ½ inches from the heating element.
 Watch carefully to avoid burning.
 Remove from the oven when the skin looks blistered.